aragon/aragon-wiki/README.md

 # [wiki.aragon.org](https://wiki.aragon.org/) <img align="right" src="https://github.com/aragon/aragon-wiki/blob/master/docs/design/logo/png/imagetype_light.png" height="80px" />

-## This wiki for the Aragon Project contains much of the content and resources available publicly
+## This wiki for the Aragon project contains much of the content and resources available publicly

 If you feel like contributing to the wiki, like changing or adding things, feel free to check out the [open Issues](https://github.com/aragon/aragon-wiki/issues) and submit a [Pull Request](https://github.com/aragon/aragon-wiki/pulls).